AroenvR/personal-hardhat/README.md

 ## Setup

 ```
-Check if you have yarn installed with: yarn --version
+Check if you have npm installed with: npm --version
-    If it is not installed: npm install --global yarn
+    If it is not installed: TODO

-(yarn init) <- not sure if necessary

-yarn install
+cd personal-hardhat-template
+npm i
 ```

 ## .env.example

 ```
-Set up your environment variables
+Create a .env file and set up your environment variables
 ```

 ## Test

 ```
+npm test
+or
 npm run test
+or
+npx hardhat test

+To run a specific file, pass the file location with --grep: npm test --grep ts-src/test/fooService.js
 ```

 ## Deploy

 ```
 ts-src/deploy
-yarn hardhat --network [network-name] deploy
+npm hardhat --network [network-name] deploy // TODO: double check this is works!!!

+--> old was yarn hardhat --network <remove this once verified />
 ```

 ## Find it